tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/CJA.md

 <kbd><img src="./images/CJA-flow-callreason-pagename-priorpages.png"  /></kbd>

-Hopefully, you can see how this can be very powerful in understanding customer journeys across channels.
+This can be very powerful in understanding customer journeys across channels.

 -----

 **FALLOUT**

-The Fallout visualization is a very powerful visualization for understanding customer paths when there are specific points or events you want to understand.
+The Fallout visualization is great for understanding customer paths when there are specific points or events you want to account for.
 For example, measuring a process on the site.

 1. Create a new panel, title it “Fallout” and ensure your date range for POT5 is March 18-30, 2020.
 Select the Fallout visualization as the starting point of the panel.